Ronald Savage: Accusations against Afrika Bambaataa

 Savage is best known for accusing Afrika Bambaataa of molesting him when Savage was 15 in 1980.
 The story broke in 2016 when veteran radio personality Troi "STAR" Torain, formerly of Star & Buc Wild on Hot 97, interviewed Savage on his virtual SHOT97 show.
 Savage was then featured on the front page of the New York Daily News on April 9.

 The Universal Zulu Nation responded with an open-letter apology to all the men who were allegedly abused by Bambaataa when they were underage.

-After the Childs Victims Act passed in New York, Savage did not file suit against Afrika Bambaataa and later recanted his story.
+After the Child Victims Act passed in New York, Savage did not file suit against Afrika Bambaataa and later recanted his story.
 An anonymous man filed a child sex trafficking lawsuit in August 2021 against Afrika Bambaataa before the Child Victims Act one year window closed.
-Bambaataa has not responded to the open 2021 case.
-John Doe v.
-Lance Taylor, Case 70331/2021E, was filed in the Bronx Supreme Court.
-Doe's lawyer has requested a default judgment.
+Bambaataa did not respond to the open 2021 case.
+Doe v.
+Taylor, Case 70331/2021E, was filed in the Bronx Supreme Court.
+Doe's lawyer requested a default judgment.

 Legal troubles

 In 2024, Savage registered the trademark Hip Hop Stands With Survivors and is being sued for trademark fraud by journalist Leila Wills.
 Wills alleges Savage used her mark and artwork in his registration application and defrauded two New York senators under the name Hip Hop Stands With Survivors.
-The federal lawsuit was filed in United States District Court for the Southern District of New York, titled Leila Wills v.
+The federal lawsuit was filed in United States District Court for the Southern District of New York, titled Wills v.
 Savage, Case 1:24:cv:03752.
 Wills filed an additional complaint with the United States Patent and Trademark Office to cancel Savage's registration.
 Cancellation proceeding number 92085256 at the Trademark Trial and Appeal Board is pending the results of the Southern District of New York civil action.